Beetlejuice (musical): International

 Beetlejuice played in Seoul, South Korea, at the Sejong Center for the Performing Arts, in July and August 2021.
 Jung Sung-hwa and Yoo Jun-sang shared the title role.

 The show opened onboard the Norwegian Viva in September 2023, directed by Catie Davis and choreographed by Connor Gallagher.
 In 2023 a Japanese version of the musical played in August and September in Shinbashi Enbujo, in Tokyo, the Misonoza in Aichi and the Osaka-Shochikuza in Osaka, with Jesse in the title role, directed by Yuichi Fukuda.
 The production was restaged in May and June 2025.
 A Brazilian production played at the Cidade das Artes in Rio de Janeiro, Brazil, from October to December 2023.
-The production was directed by Renata Borges Pimenta in a translation by Claudio Botelho and starred Eduardo Sterblitch in the title role.
+The production was directed by Renata Borges Pimenta in a translation by Claudio Botelho and starred Eduardo Sterblitch as Beetlejuice.
 The show moved to São Paulo in 2024.

 An Australian production began previews on May 7 and opened on May 17, 2025, at the Regent Theatre in Melbourne, with Timbers directing.
 The show's composer and lyricist Eddie Perfect, an Australian, played the title role, alongside Karis Oka as Lydia, Elise McCann as Barbara, Rob Johnson as Adam, Tom Wren as Charles, and Erin Clare as Delia.
 The show closed on September 11, 2025.

 A Czech production opened in November 2024 at the Karlín Music Theatre in Prague, directed by Gabriel Barre.
 A Polish production premiered on September 13, 2025, at Syrena Theatre in Warsaw.

-Planned productions

-A United Arab Emirates production is scheduled for a limited run in November 2025, at the Etihad Arena in Abu Dhabi with Andy Karl in the title role.

-A Singaporean production is scheduled to premiere in January 2026 at the Esplanade Theatre, with Karl reprising his role.
-It is then scheduled to transfer to the Queensland Performing Arts Centre in Australia for the summer.
+A United Arab Emirates production ran in November 2025 at the Etihad Arena in Abu Dhabi with Andy Karl in the title role.
+A brief Australian run began in June 2026 at the Queensland Performing Arts Centre in Brisbane, with Karl reprising the title role.
+The production closed, earlier than scheduled, on July 5, 2026.

-A non-equity US national tour is set to begin on February 13, 2026, at the Saroyan Theatre in Fresno, California, with performances scheduled through August 2026.

-A West End production at the Prince Edward Theatre is planned to begin in May 2026 for a limited engagement.
+West End (2026)

+A West End production at the Prince Edward Theatre began in May 2026 with David Fynn in the title role (and Tom Xander as alternate Beetlejuice), Hannah Nordberg as Lydia (and Daisy Harrison as alternate Lydia), David Hunter as Adam, Chelsea Halfpenny as Barbara, Aimie Atkinson as Delia, Alasdair Harvey as Charles, Chasity Crisp as Maxine, Richard Frame as Otho, Irvine Iqbal as Maxie, Rachel Macdougall as Girl Scourt and Vanessa Aurora Sierra as Miss Argentina.
+Direction is again by Timbers, choreography by Gallagher with sets by Korins, costumes by Long, lighting by Posner, and sound by Hylenski.
+The production was scheduled to play until April 2027 but later announced it would close prematurely in January 2027 due to poor ticket sales.